pauloportella/bundledash-gh-action/README.md

-# Bundlewatch GitHub Action
+# Bundledash GitHub Action

-This GitHub action allows you to easily run [bundlewatch](https://github.com/bundlewatch/bundlewatch) in your repository.
+This GitHub action allows you to easily run [bundledash](https://github.com/pauloportella/bundledash) in your repository.

 ## How to use: